-First Gas is committed to growing our gas distribution networks and increasing the utilisation of existing networks.
+Firstgas is committed to growing our gas distribution networks and increasing the utilisation of existing networks.
 An essential driver of growth is seeking the minimum capital contribution required to make the investment economic.

-First Gas does not apply a rebate scheme; we acknowledge that we have a responsibility to promote natural gas and have taken the risk associated with connection uptake on ourselves.
-This prevents it being imposed onto developers.
-There is capital available to invest into viable projects and our capital contribution policy endeavours to strike the balance of lowering barriers of entry (minimising contribution requirements) with providing a stable, and appropriate return to shareholders.
+Firstgas does not apply a rebate scheme; we take a responsibility to promote natural gas and assume the risk associated with connection uptake ourselves.
+This improves our proposition to developers and customers.
+There is capital available to invest in viable projects and our capital contribution policy endeavours to strike a balance between lowering barriers of entry (minimising contribution requirements), the interests of all gas consumers on our networks and providing an appropriate return to shareholders.

-This document contains information required under section 2.4.6 of the Gas Distribution Disclosure Determination 2012.
-This involves disclosing First Gas' policy for determining capital contributions, and how the capital contribution amount is calculated.
+This document contains information required under section 2.4.6 of the Gas Distribution Information Disclosure Determination 2012.
+This involves disclosing Firstgas' policy for determining capital contributions, and how the capital contribution amount is calculated.

-The Commerce Commission's Input Methodologies require that capital contributions received are netted off the value of new assets added to our Regulated Asset Base.
-This means that new assets only contribute to future revenue requirements to the extent they have not already been paid for via capital contributions.
+The Commerce Commission's Input Methodologies2 require that capital contributions received are netted off the value of new assets added to our Regulated Asset Base.
+This means that new assets only contribute to future revenue requirements to the extent that they have not already been paid for via capital contributions.